Today, let’s talk about email copy. Perhaps the most fun, creative copy to write of all.

 Let’s dive into today’s teardown.
 A short, sweet, classic correlation email.
 Billy Broas is a marketing strategist, working with people like David Perell and Tiago Forte.
 He sells high-ticket, longer-term strategic marketing consulting services.

 This email is part of a longer sequence, and its goal is to convey an important feature of working together with Billy: “You’re in good hands with me.
 I got this.”
+I'm the expert, I know what I'm doing, and we'll get to where you want to be.

 Providing psychological value is a very underrated aspect of consulting services.
 It’s not just about the bottom line for most entrepreneurs.
 Many are just as much driven by a desire to get rid of their confusion and anxiety as they are by the desire to grow their business.